It’s official. The plane tickets have been bought. We’re getting ready to leave.

 At one point in time, these questions would haunt me.
 While they don’t anymore, they do linger.
 And while I’ve made peace with that part of my life, I’m realizing that some patterns don’t disappear just because you grow up.
 I spent much of my early life learning not to get too attached.
 Friends, routines, even parts of myself—everything had a shelf life of four years.
 When that time came, every relationship would be left behind.
 I thought I was getting good at goodbyes, not realizing I was storing away years of separation anxiety I wouldn’t fully understand until much later.

-Now, as we prepare to move to the UK, I can feel echoes of that same disorientation creeping in.
-Even though my wife and I are consciously deciding to move—the feeling of starting over, of walking away from what’s familiar, still hits just as hard.
+As we prepare to spend this next chapter in the UK, the feelings of loss are slowly starting to creep in.
+Even though my wife and I are consciously deciding to move, the feeling of starting over, of walking away from what’s familiar, still hits just as hard.

 But this time, we’re not just chasing opportunity or adventure.
-We’re moving because staying feels increasingly risky—for our daughter.
+We’re moving because staying has become increasingly dangerous for our daughter.
 The political climate in the U.S. has grown more hostile, especially for transgender kids and the families who support them.
 Amanda and I could probably stay and be fine.
 But as parents, fine isn’t the bar.
-There comes a moment when what-ifs give way to what must be done.
+When my daughter, because she is trans, has been reduced to a problem to be eradicated or a monster to be destroyed, there is that moment when what-ifs give way to what must be done.
 So we’re not just choosing a new country—we’re choosing safety.
 Choosing survival.

 Sometimes you gotta do it your own way just to find